-Located near Pilansberg in the North West Province of South Africa, the BPM mine is expected to produce 420,000 ounces of platinum metals per year.
+Located near Pilansberg in the North West Province of South Africa, the BPM is expected to produce 420,000 ounces of platinum metals per year.
 Currently, in the development phase, the project will comprise an underground mine with a twin vertical shaft system (main shaft and a ventilation shaft which will also function as the second escape route) and a process plant.

 The Compact EnviroLAV is becoming an increasingly popular option for both above and below ground sites.
 Its small footprint is less than 1.5m2, and the portable design is perfect for sites where space is a limiting factor.
 The toilet features a 600 Litre waste tank and fold-away steps for further maximisation of space.

 The compact underground mine toilet offers many of the same benefits as the standard design, including:

 - Solid steel, corrosion-resistant structure